-Consider whether you want to send an email, or add a comment in JIRA.
+Consider whether you want to send an email, or add a comment in GitHub.
 If you wish to discuss the merits of a change or request more explanation of a proposed change, then send an email.
 If you want to make a technical proposal or propose an API design, add a comment to an issue.
 There are no hard and fast rules about when to send an email vs add a comment, but remember that comments are there for posterity, and can help people understand why certain design decision was made.

 Try to make every post or comment say something meaningful.
 Endless "I agree" or "+1" emails aren’t that useful and distract from the real discussion about API improvements.
 Of course, if you strongly disagree with a proposal, please speak up, but in general silence is taken as approval!
 IRC is probably a better place if you want an informal exchange.

 Close to submission deadlines, the 2 week period may be truncated.